You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Terrific.
 Primary structure is genetically determined.

-HINT FOR NEXT TIME.
+Hint.
 You’re looking for the primary structure.

 Because it can span a membrane, this protein structure is often seen in receptors and channels.